top of page

 When I entered my call with Sherry, I considered the option to share about my recent meeting with our NARM training facilitator that left me with feelings of disappointment and grief with our difficulty connecting, and working through acceptance with choosing not to deploy my familiar strategies that I was still convinced could support a sense of real connection.
 I didn’t share this with Sherry, and chose to recount my work with Filipino colleagues instead.
 Through the Kasamahan consultation group we had conversations related to providing one another trainings allowing respite from white dominated models.

 At the end of a particularly purposeful meeting on improving Filipino mental health care, Eliza, a Filipina Jungian Analyst, spoke of imagining a seed from an oak tree—an acorn.
 This brought forward a full circle moment, unknown to her and my colleagues, involving the only other Jungian Analyst I have connected with, Jay, who in contrast from my Filipina peer, was a white male mentor during my graduate internship.
-In my internship we interpreted dreams and artwork of patients suffering from addiction.
+In my internship, we interpreted dreams and artwork of patients suffering from addiction.
 One day, he provided me the opportunity to share a dream for his analysis.
 My dream most present during that time featured an oak tree outside my window; its limbs violenty contorting in the wind, filling me with a sense of bracing in waiting for it to break.
 However, the tree did not break during the storm despite its maturity and prominent size.
 I now view the oak as a symbol for the ancestral and Indigenous spirit enduring the storms of colonization.
 The acorn and the oak tree connected to conversations with Jungian analysts continue to feel like signs along my path that I am heading in the right direction in my work.

 Sherry listened intently, and then walked out of frame and returned holding a large, gnarled root.
 “This is from an oak tree,” she said.
 She had chosen it as an object of focus during her second psychedelic-assisted therapy session that occurred just a week or two prior to our call.
 She and our friend, Monti share a focus in studying and integrating psychedelics to support posttraumatic growth.
 Sherry shared that her second session led her into what she described as a dark, downward spiral where she felt "truly powerless and out of control" as though underwater.
 It contrasted sharply with her first session, which brought her "a profound sense of well-being" that made it easy to accept what is.
 Despite the psychological and concrete physical pain she experienced from this session, she was able to integrate it to gain a new way of relating to hardship that led to acceptance; Paraphrased, "at times you just have to hold on" and although you can "see what is above", that is simply "not where you are at in the cycle".

 With my sharing of the imagery of the acorn and the dream of the tree, we organically contemplated on the symbolism of the root that was physically present on the palm of her hand.
 We explored themes of growth in darkness, nourishment from connecting with the past and ancestral lineage which led to connecting with grief and death.
-In experiencing Sherry's capacity for depth in our conversations and recalling my own transformative experiences of grief, I was struck with a simple, but profound thought that “whiteness” could be made "more brown", the deeper one goes into their roots.
+In experiencing Sherry's depth in our conversations and recalling my own transformative experiences of grief, I was struck with a simple, but profound thought that “whiteness” could be made "more brown", the deeper one goes into their roots.
 Incorporating the language from my recent studies, I see that whiteness is really about being colonized, and brownness is about indigenization.
 The shift from white to colonized in language is validated by my felt experience with times I have felt whiteness within myself and within other People of Color.

-he book, Restoring the Kinship Worldview, referred to participants prior to their attendance, is a valuable resource for all embarking on their re-indigenization journey.
+he book, Restoring the Kinship Worldview, referred to Symposium participants prior to their attendance, is a valuable resource for all embarking on their re-indigenization journey.

 In starting his presentation that was in line with the Symposium theme of re-indigenization, Jim revealed that the "little people" are our more-than-human kin (all of nature including animals, plants, elements, even our natural selves) whom humanity has long exploited and objectified to fuel human-centric agendas.
 Jim illustrated how human civilization has become increasingly disconnected from the balance required for our collective health intertwined with our more-than-human kin through showing timelines from different orientations that spanned from small groups of hunter-gatherers to today’s densely populated cities.
 He didn’t romanticize hunting and gathering but instead pointed to a time when our farming and mining practices were more respectful—when ecosystems may still recover despite our harvesting.
 He posed an inquiry of the big picture of moving forward with considering entering an era that may integrate our technological advancements with the Indigenous respect for our more-than-human kin.
 I find myself curious about the specifics of this technology and its integration as I recall Jim also recounting the attempts of humanity to fix or improve that only created larger problems to solve.